 Below we detail why it is a good idea to rethink your old freight RFP strategy to include non-asset-based 3PLs, and what to take into consideration when choosing potential providers.

-Why Shippers that Use Freight Brokers Have Found Success
+Why Shippers that Use Logistics Providers Have Found Success

 You may be wary to include a broker because you have been burned in the past.
 But not all freight brokerages are created the same.
 Some stand on ethics and exist to serve their customers, not just maximize profit.

 A quality freight brokerage can add tremendous value to your transportation mix and won’t leave freight on your dock.
 They can:

 1 – Help you lock in new capacity for heavily traveled lanes.
 Asset-based providers are great for shipments in and out of major cities where they have terminals and back-hauls.
 But their capacity is limited.
 Brokers can offer up access to additional trucks that efficiently service those popular lanes, often at more competitive rates.

 2 – Similarly, brokers can source their larger networks for capacity in obscure locations or for shipments with non-desirable delivery times.
 If you have a lane that runs from Lexington, KY to Cheyenne, WY an asset-based carrier has much less incentive to take the shipment and their pricing will be reflective.
 With a large carrier base that extends to localities all over the country, a freight broker can book a variety of carriers for any lane your freight travels.

 3 – Brokerage firms can offer your organization a nimble, flexible solution to complete freight moves that may slip through the cracks of an asset carrier’s operation.
 When markets shift and capacity fluctuates, a brokerage can help you access new resources and keep your freight in motion.

-Including the Right Broker in Your Logistics RFP
+Including the Right Partner in Your Logistics RFP

 How can you ensure you have the best mix of brokers included in your logistics RFP?
 As we stated before, not all are created equal.
 Some things to look out for: